THE CONSEQUENCES OF MORAL FAILURE

 permanently, because of my immorality.

-- Undermining the faithful example and hard work of other Christians in our community.
+- Undermining the faithful example and hard work of other Christians in our community and in the Church at large.

 - Bringing great pleasure to Satan, the archenemy of God and all that is good.